daregay/Cardiovascular_disease_analysis/README.md

 This section uses data exploratory analysis to investigate features that might be good predictors of whether a person has cvd or not.

-First it will explore the objective features, such as age, BMI and gender.
+First it will explore the objective features, such as age, and BMI.

 **Age**